 I believe that the approach I bring to my role as a Member of Parliament has pushed the boundaries in terms of accountability and connection to the community I represent.
 I want to continue this different way of doing things in my ministerial role and will structure my approach around five key platforms.

 I have little time for empty symbolism and ideological purity.
 As someone who grew up on the land, I was taught that practical works will deliver far more than reams of words.
 When I look at the government’s environment bureaucracy I see an obsession with planning and a deficit of doing.
 It’s time to change that and reposition our state’s Environment Department as a place which has the independence, the resources and the passion to nurture, sustain and transform our natural environment.
 That means more people on the ground, stronger community groups and projects and programs which empower land users.

 Government rarely – if ever – knows best!
 Because of this, we have to listen to and work with the people who understand the environment if we want to protect it, while sustaining the livelihoods of those who rely on our natural resources.
-I am committed to a process of continual engagement and, as Shadow Minister, I will be connecting with communities, visiting the land and building relationships with people.
-This is an approach that I will continue if privileged to be appointed a Minister in a future Liberal Government.
+I am committed to a process of continual engagement and, as Minister, I will be connecting with communities, visiting the land and building relationships with people.
+This is an approach that I will continue now that I have been appointed as Minister for the Environment.

 I will forge strong, productive partnerships with the many stakeholders who care for our environment and work within it.
 This includes landholders, volunteer groups, industry experts, other tiers of government and advocacy organisations.
 Partnerships involving people closer to the challenges experienced on the ground will ensure that more innovative, efficient and often more cost-effective solutions can be established.